-Attending boxing classes is a fun recreational activity available in boxing clubs, martial art clubs, boxing gyms, and increasingly in recreational sport facilities.
-All fighters and mixed martial artists, could benefit from learning how to box.
+Attending boxing classes are a fun recreational activity available in boxing clubs, martial art clubs, boxing gyms, and increasingly in sport centres.

-Boxing drill techniques develop faster attacking and defending reflexes, improved multi-tasking abilities (simultaneous offence & defence) and overall natural fighting reflexes.
+Boxing drill training techniques help develop faster attacking and defending reflexes, improved multi-tasking abilities (simultaneous offence & defence) and overall natural fighting reflexes.

-Boxing classes teach you more about fighting than you might ever realise.
-Boxing improves fitness levels, reflex speed, flexibility, and teaches skill which would make you more comfortable in a real fight.
+Boxing lessons is an aerobic workout, improving fitness levels, reflex speed, flexibility, and teaches skills which would make you more comfortable in a real fight.

 Training to compete includes sparring with other members of your club to develop your skills.
 Boxers training to compete need to get 'carded'.

 When you are ready to compete, your club coaches ‘match’ you based age, weight and experience.
 Boxing is regulated to ensure the safety of the boxer and that the bouts are fair.

 Boxing clubs can provide a medical card (ME3) which needs to be signed by a doctor confirming you are fit to box.
 You can compete in amateur boxing until the age of 34, and can continue to train after this.

 Boxing classes are growing in popularity across the UK.
 Traditionally boxing has been male dominated, but this is rapidly changing.
 Almost 40% of boxing gyms now have classes that specifically cater for women and girls.